greenlighttec/pyhaloapi/README.md

 Parameters should specifically match the API parameters of Halo itself

 Token will refresh automatically after expiry time using the ClientID/ClientSecret as documented.

+### Adding new endpoints

+#### GET endpoints
+ - Under the haloget.py add a new function for the new endpoint, include the parameters you want to allow including search strings or specific filtering parameters.

+- set the "resource" variable to be the new endpoint you want to hit
+- the parameters should be passed into a dict object (key/value pair) of HaloPSA API expected parameters and values.
+The python module will convert this automatically into a query string when buidling the web request.

+- Note that when returning a list of objects the result will be an array under the "clients" property of a dict object, when returning a single object it'll be by itself.

+#### POST endpoints
+- Under the halopost.py add a new function for the endpoint, for a POST the a dict object wrapped into a list should be provided to the function, and the function will pass it onto the Halo POST handler module which will stringify it into JSON and make the web call.

+- There are types of post requests, SET and NEW.
+When using SET the function should validate that an ID item exists so you don't accidentally create duplicates.
+When using NEW the function should validate no ID exists so you don't overwrite something.